RenderKit/embree/README.md

 `rtcOccluded16` functions operate on ray packets of size 16.

-For the ray packet mode with packet size of 4, 8, or 16, the user has to provide a pointer to 4, 8, or 16 of 32 bit integers that act as a ray activity mask (`valid` argument).
+For the ray packet mode with packet size of 4, 8, or 16, the user has to provide a pointer to 4, 8, or 16 of 32-bit integers that act as a ray activity mask (`valid` argument).
 If one of these integers is set to `0x00000000` the corresponding ray is considered inactive and if the integer is set to `0xFFFFFFFF`, the ray is considered active.
 Rays